Now and forever, content on thenewinquiry.com will be available, online for free to all.

 Issues arrive in subscribers’ inboxes on the first Wednesday of every month.

 Each issue features roughly 60 pages of original art and writing.
-Although the magazine can often be experimental, subscribers can expect to find each issue containing interviews, short features, long-form essays, book reviews and a monthly advice column, “Unsolicited Advice for Living in the End Times” by Michael Seidenberg.
+Although the magazine can often be experimental, subscribers can expect to find each issue containing interviews, short features, long-form essays, book reviews and a monthly advice column, “Dear Marooned Alien Princess,” by Zahira Kelly.

-So if you read The New Inquiry and like what we do, consider throwing us $2/month for a subscription to The New Inquiry Magazine and help us keep this thing going.
+So if you read the New Inquiry and like what we do, consider throwing us $3/month for a subscription to The New Inquiry Magazine and help us keep this thing going.
 We think it’s a good deal, and with your support TNI can remain independent and ad-free.

 Other questions?
 E-mail email@example.com